AG Schneiderman Settles Civil Suit with Landlord Samy Mahfar for $225K

 The ongoing civil lawsuit against notorious landlord Samy Mahfar brought by tenants in four of his Lower East Side buildings has reached conclusion.
 Attorney General Eric Schneiderman settled with the area landlord yesterday for a pittance.
 He got off easy with a $225K settlement.

 The three-year period between 2013 and 2016 was a busy one for Samy Mahfar, albeit at the expense of his tenants.
-They endured suffering and hardship, while the landlord can likely chalk this up to a cost of doing business.

-As we painstakingly reported over the years, Mahfar and his SMA Equities company employed several questionably legal methods to harass rent-regulated tenants at 102 Norfolk Street, 113 Stanton Street, 210 Rivington Street (which he sold), and 22 Spring Street.
-His tactics were textbook, including engaging in construction work (aka “construction as harassment”) that led to dangerous amounts of lead in the air (2,900 times the legal limit at 102 Norfolk), failing to provide essential services such as heat and hot water, and hiring a “relocator” company that coerced residents into buyouts by unfounded threats and intimidation.
+As we reported over the years, Mahfar and his SMA Equities company allegedly employed several methods to harass rent-regulated tenants at 102 Norfolk Street, 113 Stanton Street, 210 Rivington Street (which he sold), and 22 Spring Street.
+His purported tactics were textbook, including engaging in construction work (aka “construction as harassment”) that led to dangerous amounts of lead in the air (2,900 times the legal limit at 102 Norfolk), failing to provide essential services such as heat and hot water, and hiring a “relocator” company that coerced residents into buyouts by unfounded threats and intimidation.
 Several of those affected were Chinese or Spanish-speaking families who had lived in the buildings for many years.

 “Landlords must not use harassment or subject tenants to unsafe construction to drive rent-stabilized tenants out of their homes.
 Unfortunately, across the city, unscrupulous landlords look to take advantage of New York’s real estate market at the expense of their rent-regulated tenants – and we won’t hesitate to fight back using all tools at our disposal,” said Attorney General Schneiderman.
 “But landlords who harass and force their tenants to endure unsafe conditions should also face criminal charges – and I call on the legislature to act on my new bill, which would criminalize this type of activity.”